Strategy for Blackjack

 Blackjack Strategy – The Gateway to More Successful Play

-While there are numerous blackjack strategies you can come across, especially if you are browsing the internet, nowadays, many blackjack experts consider the basic strategy as the system providing the optimal move on each hand.
-In this article, we will review the basic strategy and charts one can read to make the implementation of the system easier.
+While you can come across numerous blackjack strategies, especially online, many blackjack experts now consider basic strategy to be the system that provides the optimal move for each hand.
+In this article, we will review basic strategy and the charts that make it easier to apply.

 Basic Strategy Overview

-The history of the basic strategy can be traced back to 1952 when a group of soldiers decided to play blackjack during their duty in the U.S. Army Barracks in Aberdeen Maryland.
+The history of the basic strategy can be traced back to 1952 when a group of soldiers decided to play blackjack during their duty at the U.S. Army Barracks in Aberdeen, Maryland.
 Roger Baldwin, one of the soldiers, came up with the idea that if the dealer plays according to cut-and-clear rules, it is possible to calculate the probabilities of winning and losing in every situation.

-His idea was realized with the help of three other men – Army Sergeant Wilbert Cantey, Herbert Maisel, and James McDermott.
-In 1957, the four men who became popular as the Four Horsemen of Aberdeen published a book called Playing Blackjack To Win.
+His idea was realised with the help of three other men – Army Sergeant Wilbert Cantey, Herbert Maisel, and James McDermott.
+In 1957, the four men, who became popular as the Four Horsemen of Aberdeen, published a book called Playing Blackjack To Win.
 Interestingly, the four men never used the basic strategy to play blackjack.
 Later on, it was Ed Thorp who tested the strategy and approved its accuracy.
-He further developed it and laid the foundations of the first card counting system – the Ten Count System.
+He further developed it and laid the foundation of the first card-counting system – the Ten Count System.
 He published his work in a book called Beat the Dealer.

 Reading Basic Strategy Charts

-Blackjack is a card game that is usually played with 6 or 8 decks and thus, tons of combinations can be formed.
+Blackjack is often played with six or eight decks, creating countless possible combinations.
 On the Internet, blackjack enthusiasts can find several strategy charts adjusted according to the specific rules of a given blackjack variation and the number of decks it uses.

 At first glance, basic strategy charts might look overwhelming.
 However, reading them is not rocket science.
-Information about the dealer’s up card is located at the top of the chart, while the player’s hand is shown vertically on the left side of the chart.
+Information about the dealer’s up card is located at the top of the chart, while the player’s hand is shown vertically on the left side.
 You will see that the different moves are indicated by different colors and letters.

-Usually, “S” indicates that the player should stand, “H” stands for hitting, “D” means that the player has to double, “DH” stands for doubling down or hit if not allowed, “SP” or only “P” is used for split, while “DS” is a hint to double or stand if not allowed.
-However, you do not need to learn this by heart as blackjack basic strategy charts feature a legend on the bottom.
+Usually, “S” indicates that the player should stand, “H” stands for hit, “D” means the player should double, “DH” stands for double down or hit if doubling is not allowed, “SP” or simply “P” is used for split, while “DS” suggests you should double or stand if doubling is not allowed.
+However, you do not need to learn this by heart as blackjack basic strategy charts feature a legend at the bottom.

 Rule Variations Affecting Basic Strategy Moves

-Even though the objective of the game remains the same, there are some rule variations that determine to some extent your actions in the game and affect the size of the house edge.
+Even though the objective of the game remains the same, there are some rule variations that can influence your actions and affect the size of the house edge.

-Some of the most common deviations of the rules include the number of decks, dealer hits/stands on soft 17, doubling, resplitting, surrendering, dealer peek, and payout for a blackjack.
-Surf the net to find strategy engines that will help you to adapt the basic strategy according to the specific rules of the game.
+Some of the most common deviations include the number of decks, whether the dealer hits or stands on soft 17, doubling, resplitting, surrendering, dealer peek, and the payout for a blackjack.
+You can browse the Internet to find strategy engines that will help you adapt basic strategy to the specific rules of the game.

-If you play a single-deck blackjack where the dealer hits on Soft 17, your hand is Soft 13, and the dealer’s up card is 4, then you have to double if allowed, otherwise hit.
-Provided that you play 4 to 8-deck blackjack variation in which the dealer stands on Soft 17, your hand is Soft 13, and the dealer’s exposed card is 4, you have to hit.
+If you play a single-deck game where the dealer hits on soft 17, your hand is Soft 13, and the dealer’s up card is 4, then you should double if allowed; otherwise, hit.
+Provided that you play a 4- to 8-deck variation in which the dealer stands on soft 17, your hand is Soft 13, and the dealer’s exposed card is 4, you have to hit.

 Let us take another example.
-You play single-deck blackjack and the dealer is allowed to hit on Soft 17.
-You are dealt Soft 18 and the dealer’s up card is 2, then you have to stand.
-But in multi-deck blackjack variations, you have to double if allowed, otherwise split.
+You play single-deck blackjack and the dealer is allowed to hit on soft 17.
+You are dealt Soft 18 and the dealer’s up card is 2; in this case you should stand.
+But in multi-deck variations, you should double if allowed; otherwise, split.

 When to Split Pairs

 Let’s start with the situation when players have a pair of 8s or Aces.
-In such cases, players have to split regardless of the up card of the dealer.
-Splitting these two pairs provide blackjack devotees with the opportunity to start two strong separate hands.
+In such cases, players have to split regardless of the dealer’s up card.
+Splitting these two pairs provides blackjack devotees with the opportunity to start two strong, separate hands.

-When players have a pair of 5’s, it is recommended to never split it, no matter what the dealer shows as an up card.
-Instead, it is best to double down as the chance to improve your hand is high.
-The same goes for a pair of 10s – players should avoid splitting as it is best to stand instead, regardless of the up card of the dealer.
-If you are wondering why, here is the answer – any other move would most likely place them in a more unfavorable situation.
+When players have a pair of 5s, it is recommended never to split it, no matter what the dealer shows as an up card.
+Instead, it is best to double down, as the chance to improve your hand is high.
+The same goes for a pair of 10s – players should avoid splitting; it is best to stand instead, regardless of the dealer’s up card.
+If you are wondering why, here is the answer – any other move would most likely place you in a more unfavorable situation.

-If the dealer’s up card is any different than the above-mentioned examples, players should hit.
+If the dealer’s up card differs from the above-mentioned examples, players should hit.
 If they have a pair of 9s, it is best to always split, unless the dealer has a 7.
-Splitting 9s when the dealer’s upcard is 9 is the best you can do in the given situation.
+Splitting 9s when the dealer’s up card is 9 is the best you can do in the given situation.

 When to Double Down

-It is worth mentioning that in some casinos, it is possible to bet less than the original wager when doubling down.
-However, such a move is considered to be unfavorable for the players and therefore, it is best to avoid it.
+It is worth mentioning that in some casinos it is possible to bet less than the original wager when doubling down.
+However, such a move is considered unfavorable for the players and therefore, it is best to avoid it.
 Let’s have a look at some of the situations in which it is best to double down:

 When to Surrender

 Provided that you play a multi-deck blackjack where the dealer stands on soft 17, you are advised to surrender when the value of the dealer’s up card is 10 and your hand is hard 15.
-The same is valid in single-deck blackjack variations.
-Assuming that you are dealt hard 16 and the dealer’s up card is 9, 10, or Ace, surrender is the most optimal decision you can make in multi-deck blackjack variations.
-You have to surrender if the dealer’s up card is Ace and your hand is hard 17.
+The same applies in single-deck blackjack variations.
+Assuming that you are dealt hard 16 and the dealer’s up card is 9, 10, or Ace, surrender is the most optimal decision you can make in multi-deck variations.
+You should also surrender if the dealer’s up card is an Ace and your hand is hard 17.

 While on the subject, we have to mention that there are two types of surrender – early and late surrender.
 The former allows players to give up their hand before the dealer peeks for a blackjack.
-Early surrender is the more advantageous option.
-Thus, not many casinos offer it.
-Late surrender, on the other hand, allows players to surrender their hands after the dealer has checked for blackjack.
+Early surrender is the more advantageous option, which is why not many casinos offer it.
+Late surrender, on the other hand, allows players to surrender their hand after the dealer has checked for blackjack.
 This move will cost you half of your original stake.

 Composition-Dependent Strategy

-Perhaps, you noticed that most basic strategy charts are based on the total hand of the player and the dealer’s up card.
-In other words, the basic strategy does not consider what cards your hand is composed of.
-However, this is of great importance as sometimes it can affect the way you should act in a given situation.
+Perhaps you have noticed that most basic strategy charts are based on the player’s total hand and the dealer’s up card.
+In other words, basic strategy does not consider what cards your hand is composed of.
+However, this is very important, as sometimes it can affect the way you should act in a given situation.

-For example, if your hand totals hard 12, you have to stand if the dealer’s up card is 4 to 6 according to the basic strategy.
-This is so due to the high chance of getting another ten and bust.
+For example, if your hand totals a hard 12, you should stand if the dealer’s up card is 4 to 6 according to basic strategy.
+This is because of the high chance of getting another ten and busting.
 The composition strategy takes into account the cards that make up your hand.
 According to it, you have to stand if your hard 12 is composed of 9 and 3, 8 and 4, or 7 and 5.
-But if your hand consists of 10 and 2, then the composition-based strategy advises players to hit or double down if allowed.
-The reason for this is that the chances of getting another ten are lower as you already hold one of them.
+But if your hand consists of 10 and 2, then the composition-based strategy advises you to hit or double down if allowed.
+The reason for this is that the chances of getting another ten are lower, as you already hold one of them.

 Other Popular Blackjack Tips

-Thanks to the card counting systems, players can make better betting choices and moves as they will have a general idea about the remaining cards in the deck.
-Throughout the years, many card counting systems have been developed in an attempt to help players increase their chance of winning.
-All of them operate on the same principle – they assign particular point values to the cards which makes the card counting process efficient.
+Thanks to card counting systems, players can make better betting choices and moves, as they will have a general idea of the remaining cards in the deck.
+Throughout the years, many card counting systems have been developed in an attempt to help players increase their chances of winning.
+All of them operate on the same principle – they assign particular point values to the cards, which makes the card counting process efficient.
 Some of the most famous card counting systems are Hi-Lo System, Wong Halves System, Zen Count System, Omega II System, and others.

 Valuable Tips

-Blackjack fans compete against the dealer and therefore, they should always take into account the dealer’s up card.
-All of their decisions should be based on the total value of their hand as well as the dealer’s up card.
+Since blackjack fans compete against the dealer, they should always take into account the dealer’s up card.
+All their decisions should be based on the total value of their hand, as well as the dealer’s up card.
 If players take their time to learn the basic strategy, they will be able to make better betting choices and win more.

 Conclusion